mecharmor/Computer-Networks/applications/tcp-message-app/README.md

 * Sorry too many minor mistakes that were expected to be handled and are important in computer networks.

+* In my end, your extracredit is not working.
+I know you implemented that because is on the video below, but it needs to be compatible with OSX and LINUX versions of UNIX environments as well.
+Come to my office hours, and show me that your extracredit works, and I will give you more points for this assignment,

 #
 * Multithreaded Client/Server TCP Message APP With Primitive Sockets
 * Description: TCP Client/Server app that uses the socket library in python to develop a server and client class that utilize these sockets in